alvarogarcia7/blog_source/source/_posts/draft_exploring-tests-with-lambdas.md

   * not very readable, maybe because we're still not used to java 8 lambdas
   * ``assertAndVerify`` has multiple purposes / responsibilities
+  * the gain of usability does not outweight the loss of readability

 Note: this is an adapted code, so the business logic is not complete and seems simple.